gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

       MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
 The Padding MUST NOT be longer than 3 bytes and it MUST be ignored by the receiver.

+RFC-Editor Note: Please replace 0x08xx with the actual parameter type value assigned by IANA and then remove this note.

 # New Chunk Types {#new-chunk-types}